Meulymooh/api-surfing-spots/readme.md

 June 6th and 7th.

+## API Choice

+Jan and I were not very much into beer.
+Since Jan is a surfer, we chose a surfing spot API.
+We encountered 2 major problems with it (but too late):

+1. Unlike the beer API, we cannot add a "/random" at the end of the URL to fetch a random array.
+We have to use javascript's math function.

+2. The API URL is http.
+The exercise link on github is https.
+It's then causing a mixed-content error in the console.
+It's sometimes possible to solve the problem by adding an "s" to the http of the URL to fetch, but in this particular case, it doesn't work.
+So I'm now just hosting the json file in my repo to make it work on github.

 ## Unfinished

-Optimizing my code (part of my code is doubled for "all cards" and "random card")
+Optimizing my code (part of my code is doubled for "all cards" and "random card").

 ## Difficulties